vic-ma/howtodismantle.github.io/_posts/2024-08-30-Barcode-Bliss-Part-II-Sending-Feedback-to-ProGlove-Scanners .md

 ---
 In the [first part](/2024-08-14-Barcode-Bliss-Part-I-Integrating-ProGlove-Scanners-with-Peakboard.html) of our ProGlove miniseries, we discussed the basics of integrating ProGlove scanners into Peakboard applications.
 We used both the USB and MQTT modes to get the scan event, along with some metadata.

-In this article, we'll discuss some options for providing user feedback to the person performing a scan.
-This is especially useful for cases where the user doesn't want to look at the screen all the time, but may need to if something goes wrong, and they need to learn more about the scan.
+In this article, we'll discuss some options for providing user feedback to the user performing a scan.
+This is especially useful for cases where the user doesn't want to look at the screen all the time, but may need to if something goes wrong, in order to learn more about the scan.
 A typical use case is when a user is scanning all the products of an order:
 1. The user scans all the products.
 2. If there are any products that don't belong to the order, the user gets negative feedback.

 We will discuss two examples.
-The first only gives positive and negative feedback.
+The first only gives positive and negative feedback with an LED.
 The second provides more information: A storage bin and some attributes of the scanned product will show up on the scanner display.

 ## Feedback by LED

 The [Mark 3 model](https://proglove.com/products/hardware/mark-3/) is equipped with variable-color LEDs that provide user feedback.
 Giving feedback to the scanner via MQTT works in the same way as when submitting a scan event, but the direction and the JSON changes.

-The topic we're sending our message to is this:
+We're sending our message to this topic:
 ```
 Peakboard/gateway/PGGW402650394/feedback!
 ```